 Risk or reward?

 Industries and workplaces are changing quickly, and dramatically, due to globalisation, technology advances and political changes.
-It’s therefore crucial that organisations foster a culture that enables them to keep pace or, better still, get ahead of the curve and shape the future for their industry.
+And changing company culture is a crucial next step.
+This will enable organisations to keep pace with or, better still, get ahead of the curve and shape the future for their industry.
 In doing so, they can expect rich reward.

 Conversely, the risks of not adapting are potentially damaging.
 We already know from engagement survey data that future leaders and high performing employees in particular are frustrated by slow decision-making, decision-making by committee and ‘blame culture’.
 These all contribute to organisations losing valued employees and getting left behind by competitors.